ECM893/ECM893.github.io/_posts/2025-06-06-ml-levels-pt-two.md

   </div>
 </div>

-With more neurons, the network can fit more piecewise linear segments, but it still cannot capture smooth curves like a sine wave perfectly, because its fundemntally limited by the linearity of each segment.
+By adding more neurons, the network can fit more piecewise linear segments, but it's not able to  accommodate smooth curves, like a sine wave.
+The network is fundamentally limited by the linearity of each segment.

+It is common to include functions that have curves, e.g. using a tanH activation function instead of ReLU.
+However, these are typically only implemented in the final output layer.

 ---